pivotal/blog/content/post/configure-vault-for-ci.md

 Concourse itself will store any secrets it uses for its pipelines under `secret/ci/<team-name>`.

-{{< responsive-figure src="/images/vault/what-do-you-do.gif" class="center" >}}
+But

-But what if y'all want to access secrets from different paths and not give the approle access to everything?
+- What if y'all want to access secrets from different paths and not give the approle access to everything?
+- What if y'all want to write secrets back into vault directly from your CI tasks?

 {{< responsive-figure src="/images/vault/drumroll.gif" class="center" >}}